Skip Navigation

 The first amendment to the MYIP was approved by the U.S. Department of Treasury on June 16, 2020, which included modification to three projects included in the Initial MYIP and the addition of eight new projects.
 The second amendment to the MYIP was approved by the U.S. Department of Treasury on Aug.
 16, 2021, which proposed the addition of funds to one existing project and the addition of a new project.

-The RESOTRE Act and the U.S. Department of Treasury require the county to complete a 45-day public comment period to obtain broad-based participation from the public prior to the submittal and approval of MYIP Amendment 3.
+The RESTORE Act and the U.S. Department of Treasury require the county to complete a 45-day public comment period to obtain broad-based participation from the public prior to the submittal and approval of MYIP Amendment 3.
 Escambia County will take all public comments under advisement and reflect those comments in the public comment section of this document following the public comment period closure.

 Multi-Year Implementation Plan Amendment 2